College of Liberal Arts & Social Sciences > Academics > Applied Diplomacy > Undergraduate > Applied Diplomacy (BA) > Major Requirements

 The Applied Diplomacy undergraduate program offers students the opportunity to pursue both traditional and non-traditional approaches to the field.
+Students must complete:

 Students must also complete six concentration courses (24 credit hours; at least three of which must be at the 300-level) Upon declaring a concentration, students will be assigned an advisor with whom they should consult regarding course selection and experiential learning options congruent with their interests.
 Advisors also serve as mentors to the students as they apply the insights gained from their concentration courses to the work of the integrating seminar (APD 350).
 Students can choose from among of the following concentrations:

 The Applied Diplomacy program stresses the importance of language study for its students and offers ample opportunity to advance linguistic and cultural competence.
 All majors are required to complete a minimum of six language study courses (24 credit hours), and encouraged to go beyond this minimum if possible.
 Any courses taken must align with the incoming language proficiency level of the student, and will be taken according to the following guidelines: